amberstar/the-component-pattern/README.md

 ------------
 1. Only a parent component can send input to owned child components
 2. Only a parent (or sibling connected by a parent) can respond to output of a component
-3. Output from a child component may or may not cause output from a child component
+3. Output from a child component may or may not cause output from a parent component

 Composition:
 ------------